 If you are looking for private addiction rehab centres in the UK, we can offer advice and guidance on where to go, what they cost, what they offer in terms of treatment and how good they are.
-Rehabs such as the Priory are the perfect place for addicts to receive recovery treatment.
+Rehabs such as the Sanctuary Lodge are the perfect place for addicts to receive recovery treatment.
 Most offer the facilities, therapies, and staff necessary to help you end addiction and move on to a productive, substance-free life.
 The success achieved by private rehab centres is one of the main reasons we recommend them to our clients.

 There are times when clients contact us looking for information about free rehab services from the NHS.
 We are happy to provide that information, but you should know that free NHS services are typically overwhelmed by the number of addicts looking for help.
 They don’t have the resources to handle so many clients, resulting in long waiting lists for treatment.
 A private rehab centre can usually admit a new client within 24 hours.

 Many things separate private rehab centres from what is offered by the NHS.
 Most notably is the level of care provided.
 A private clinic will offer bespoke treatment plans based on the individual needs and circumstances of each client.
 Treatment plans are developed during the initial patient consultation and carried out during the course of treatment.
 That’s not how the NHS works.

 The NHS has developed a static set of treatments that are applied equally to everyone who comes through their doors.
 A lack of flexibility in these programmes makes it difficult for therapists and clinical staff to meet individual needs.
 It is the individual attention of the private rehab centre that gives a decided advantage over NHS services.